In this article, we will learn to

 But…there’s a problem.
 Kudos to you if you’ve caught it.

 Flip flops are edge-triggered circuits.
 When we use a conditional operator, the statement is not executed at the clock edges(HIGH to LOW or LOW to HIGH) but the clock level(HIGH and LOW).
 Hence, the dataflow model of SR flip flop will work only as a latch.
-And not as a true flip-flop that triggers on clock edges.
+And not as an authentic flip-flop that triggers on clock edges.

 Therefore, we prefer the highest level of abstraction (behavioral modeling) for describing sequential circuits.